Antonio Gibson Player Prop Bets for NFL Week 6 | Washington vs. Kansas City 10/17/2021

 - Against the Saints last week, Gibson rushed 20 times for 60 yards and scored two touchdowns.

-- Over his last three games, Gibson has rushed for 154 yards (51.3 per game) on 46 carries with three touchdowns.
+- Over his last three outings, Gibson has piled up 46 carries for 154 yards (51.3 per game) and three touchdowns.

-- He also has 97 receiving yards (32.3 per game) on five catches, with one TD.
+- He's tacked on five catches for 97 yards (32.3 per game) and one touchdown.

 Gibson's Washington Teammates